rjwalls/CS4401-notes/2020-01-01-basics_bufferoverflows.md

 This the source code for the `stack0` challenge binary.
 Your objective is to figure out how to exploit this binary.
 What do I mean by exploit?
-Well, loosely I mean that your job is to take control of how `stack0` executes to accomplish some nefarious goal.
-Here that goal is to read the contents of `flag.txt`;
-presumably because we don't have permission to read it directly.
+Well, loosely I mean that your job is to take control of how `stack0` executes to accomplish some goal.
+Here that goal is to read the contents of `flag.txt`; presumably because we don't have permission to read it directly.